When Drafts Evolve: Speculative Decoding Meets Online Learning: A Unified View from Online Learning

-where $\tilde{\Omega}(\cdot)$ hides the logarithmic factor. \end{myLemma} We are now ready to derive relationship between acceleration rate $\gamma$ and dynamic regret ${\Reg}_T$. \begin{myThm}[Acceleration Rate] Under Assumption~\ref{assum:main}, for our \mbox{Online\textsc{Spec}} with a total of $T$ steps, candidate length $k$, and inference times $A$ and $a$ for the target and draft models, respectively, the acceleration rate $\gamma$ is bounded by
+\end{myLemma} We are now ready to derive the relationship between the acceleration rate $\gamma$ and the dynamic regret ${\Reg}_T$. \begin{myThm}[Acceleration Rate] Under Assumption~\ref{assum:main}, for our \mbox{Online\textsc{Spec}} with a total of $T$ steps, candidate length $k$, and inference times $A$ and $a$ for the target and draft models, respectively, the acceleration rate $\gamma$ satisfies

 where $\alpha \triangleq \frac{a}{A} \ll 1$ is the ratio of the inference times between the draft model and the target model. \end{myThm} Theorem~\ref{thm:acceleration} demonstrates that the acceleration rate $\gamma$ depends on three factors: the algorithm's regret, the candidate length $k$, and the inference time ratio $\alpha$: a high acceleration rate can be achieved by using a \emph{fast and accurate} draft model and selecting an appropriate candidate length $k$.
 It also highlights the importance of incorporating interactive feedback to \emph{continuously evolve} the draft model, as this reduces the regret over time.
 We defer the proof to Appendix~\ref{sec:proofs}.